-From 2016, the following Team scoring will be used for country classification at Confederation and World Championships:
+11.2 The following Team scoring will be used for country classification at Confederation and World Championships:

 Open Championships: team score will include the 5 best results of all categories, with a maximum of 1 rider per category.

 Youth & Senior Championships: team score will include the 10 best results of all categories, with a maximum of 1 rider per category.